Gyhhh28/seeing-data/critique-by-design.md

 ## Step five: build the solution

-Both classmates understood the basic comparison without extra explanation, so the connected-dot format was working.
-They also came away with the same larger point: the cats do not all follow one seasonal pattern.

-The useful criticisms were about readability rather than the main idea.
-One person found the middle a little crowded, and the other did not immediately notice how the cats were sorted.
-For the final version, I added more spacing, made the sort order explicit in the subtitle, and separated cats that rested more in winter from cats that rested more in summer.
+For the final version, I kept the connected-dot idea but made a few changes based on the feedback.
+The subtitle now explains that the cats are sorted by seasonal difference.
+I also separated the chart into two groups: cats that rested more in winter and cats that rested more in summer.
+That makes the overall pattern easier to notice right away.

+The chart shows that there is not one answer for every cat.
+Thirteen cats spent more time sitting or lying down in winter, while fifteen did so in summer.
+Cat 22 had the largest increase in winter resting time, while Cat 2 had the largest increase in summer resting time.

+I think this version is still simple enough for a general audience, but it is much easier to compare individual cats than the original illustration-based chart.
+The exact values are visible, the colors only represent season, and the line shows the size of each cat’s change.

 <img width="1897" height="3031" alt="final_version" src="https://github.com/user-attachments/assets/37d56b2c-d12b-4994-98e3-f19b50981ffd" />